Literary legends and locations in the Shropshire Hills

 The border hills and valleys around Clun have proved especially inspiring, and Clun can sit proudly alongside Patagonia and the Australian Outback in the list of places to written about by the late Bruce Chatwin, whose distinctive style brought a new dimension to the travel writing genre and was replicated in his fiction.

 He wrote The Black Hill in 1982, while based at Cwm Hall, just a couple of miles from Clun.
 Curious?
-The Independent published this five-mile circular walk from Clun “in Chatwin’s footsteps”.
+The Independent published five-mile circular walk from Clun “in Chatwin’s footsteps”.
 A similar route is included in Clun Valley and Borders, a collection of 33 walks published by the Clun Walking Group.

 A E Housman, author of the classic poetry collection, A Shropshire Lad, was inspired by the Clun Valley to the extent that he immortalised it in verse: